-Conceived and developed by Borsuk and Durbin, and programmed by Ian Hatcher, the iOS version of ABRA is a magical poetry instrument/spellbook.
+Conceived by Borsuk and Durbin, and developed along with Ian Hatcher, the iOS version of ABRA is a magical poetry instrument/spellbook.
 In this free iPad and iPhone app, touch words and watch them shift under your fingers.
 Cast spells to mutate the text and set it in motion.
 Write your own words and see them become part of ABRA’s vocabulary.
 Read, write, and experiment to discover her secrets and make her poems your own.

 Like the iOS version of ABRA, the physical artists’ book is also interactive.
 It invites readers to touch and interact with the text through blind letterpress impressions that evoke cuneiform printing, gold initials and wide margins that evoke manuscript illumination, thermochromic ink that disappears with the heat of your hands or breath, and laser-cut openings that reveal the book as an interface with both depth and surface.

 In the third and final version of ABRA, a trade edition from 1913 Press, ABRA animates across the page, poems and drawings growing and mutating as the reader flips through.
 Hearkening back to our earliest modes of cinema, it creates a different reading experience where text and image merge.